 Paul White, et al. v.
 H&R Block, et al., Yuchong Smith, et al. v.
 H&R Block, Inc., et al., Richard J. Rodney, et al. v.
 H&R Block, Inc., et al., and Michael F. McCormack, et al. v.
 H&R Block, Inc., et al., Case Numbers 02CV8965, 02CV9661, 02CV9682 and 02CV9830, respectively in the United States District Court for the Southern District of New York, are matters in which the respective named plaintiffs seek to represent a class of shareholders who purchased the Company's stock between November 8, 1997 and November 1, 2002, and allege that the Company and certain of its current and former officers and directors violated Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by failing to disclose to shareholders various cases in which the Company had been sued regarding the RAL program, by failing to set adequate reserves for those cases and by failing to disclose the supposed implications of those cases for the future of the RAL program.
 The four securities law cases have all been assigned to the same judge and consolidated for pre-trial matters.
-On January 13, 2003, the judge signed an order relieving the defendants from an obligation to respond to any of the four complaints until after a consolidated complaint was filed.
-The consolidated complaint was filed in March 2003 and the defendants' responded by filing a motion to dismiss in April 2003.
+On January 13, 2003, the judge signed an order relieving the defendants from an obligation to respond to any of the four complaints until after a consolidated complaint was filed in March 2003 and the defendants' responded by filing a motion to dismiss in April 2003.
 In response to defendants' motion to dismiss, plaintiffs informed defendants that they desired further to amend their complaint.
-Defendants consented to the filing of an amended complaint as a pleading matter, and intends to defend them vigorously.
+Defendants consented to the filing of an amended complaint as a pleading matter, and intend to file a motion to dismiss it.
+The Company believes the claims in these actions are without merit, and intends to defend them vigorously.